lucidworks/connectors-sdk-resources/plugins/java-connectors/README.md

 ./gradlew clean assemblePlugin
 ```

-This will produce one zip file, named `random-content-connector-{version}.zip`, located in the `build/plugins` directory.
+This will produce one zip file, named `random-connector-{version}.zip`, located in the `build/plugins` directory.

 At this point, the generated zip could be uploaded directly to Fusion, but follow the steps below to run as a remote plugin.